Men of Color on What It's Like Getting Busted for Weed in Today's New York City

-One morning last October, Bill Bratton, the commissioner of the New York Police Department, bumped into a young woman smoking a joint in Lower Manhattan.
+One morning last October, Bill Bratton, the commissioner of the New York Police Department, bumped into a young woman smoking a joint in downtown Manhattan.

 “I come up to one side, tap her on the shoulder, and she looked over,” Bratton later recalled to a giggly audience at the New York Law School.
 “And I wish I had a photograph of that face, because she instantly recognized me.”
 The commissioner added that he and a security officer “politely removed the marijuana” and threw it in the sewer.